 Oh meal prep!
 My beloved (and sometimes not so beloved) Sunday ritual.
 Meal prep is one of the things I get asked about most on my Instagram account.
 So my plan here is to share with you a little background with how I got started with it as well as some general information about my weekly meal prep routine.
 Of course throwing in some tips and tricks along the way.

-For starters, let me just say meal prep is not my idea of a jolly good time.
-I am not giddily excited to spend time on my weekend holed up in the kitchen.
+For starters, let me just say meal prep is NOT my idea of a jolly good time.
+I am not giddily excited to spend time on my weekend hanging out up in the kitchen.
 But I put up with it because I know how handy it comes in during the week.
 Whenever I skimp on meal prep I feel great on Sunday with all the extra time and then during the week I’m kicking myself for not getting it together.
 Also, meal prep is not for everyone.
 Don’t feel like a failure just because you just can’t get into it or the thought of eating leftovers makes you wanna gag.
 But if you’ve never tried it or you have but you can’t quite figure out how to make it work, this post is for you.
 Hopefully there are some tips in here that you can use to figure out a system that will work for you!

 How I Started